-- The Quran is the major holy text of Islam.
+- The Quran (or Koran) is the major holy text of Islam.
 The Hadith is another important book.
 Muslims also revere some material found in the Judeo-Christian Bible.

 - Followers worship Allah by praying and reciting the Quran.
 They believe there will be a day of judgment, and life after death.

 - A central idea in Islam is “jihad,” which means “struggle.”
 While the term has been used negatively in mainstream culture, Muslims believe it refers to internal and external efforts to defend their faith.
 Although rare, this can include military jihad if a “just war” is needed.

 According to Islamic texts and tradition, an angel named Gabriel visited Muhammad in 610 A.D. while he was meditating in a cave.
 The angel ordered Muhammad to recite the words of Allah.